kubernetes/website/docs/tutorials/stateful-application/basic-stateful-set.md

 When the `web` StatefulSet was recreated, it first relaunched `web-0`.
 Since `web-1` was already Running and Ready, when `web-0` transitioned to Running and Ready, it simply adopted this Pod.
-Since we recreated the Stateful Set with `replicas` equal to 2, once `web-0` had been recreated, and once `web-1` had been determined to already be Running and Ready, `web-2` was terminated.
+Since you recreated the StatefulSet with `replicas` equal to 2, once `web-0` had been recreated, and once `web-1` had been determined to already be Running and Ready, `web-2` was terminated.